-Your teenage friend has confided in you their darkest and most personal feelings.
-It took everything for them to tell you and now they have asked you not to tell anyone which leaves you in a horrible dilemma.
+Your friend has confided in you their darkest and most personal feelings.
+It took everything for them to tell you they are thinking of suicide and now they have asked you not to tell anyone which leaves you in a horrible dilemma.

 You wonder, “Should I tell someone my friend is thinking of suicide?”